nickpoorman/express-mongodb-form-middleware/README.md

 `fn` provides `savedObj, req, res` as parameters, where `savedObj` is the object that was just saved.

 Note: `fm.next(fn)` will not be called if there was an error from the database.
 In the event of an error the middleware will call `next(err)` internally.

+## var middleware = fm.middleware()

+Creates the middleware based on the configured `FormMiddleware` object.

+## middleware.render(req, res, next)

+This middlware will render the provided view.

+## middleware.validate(req, res, next)

+This middlware will validate the configured params.

+## middleware.update(req, res, next)

+This middleware will update the configured params on the given objects.

+## middleware.save(req, res, next)

+This middleware will persist the given objects to the database.

+## middleware.validateUpdateSave()

+Returns an array of the `validate`, `update`, and `save` middleware.

 # install